Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Human Preference Score v2

 \section{Human Preference Score v2}

-In this section, we introduce the training of Human Preference Score v2 (HPS v2), and present a comprehensive evaluation of existing preference prediction models on the test set of HPD v2 and other related test data~\cite{xu2023imagereward, kirstain2023pick}.
+In this section, we introduce the training of Human Preference Score v2 (HPS v2), and present a comprehensive evaluation of existing preference prediction models on the test set of HPD v2 and ImageReward~\cite{xu2023imagereward}.